agda/agda/HACKING.md

     cabal install
     ```

-    **Fixing whitespace**: the tests require the use of a tool called `fix-agda-whitespace`.
-This can be installed by entering the folder of your agda installation (either your main one, or the version obtained by following the instructions in the section above) and running the command
+    **Fixing whitespace**: the tests require the use of a tool called
+    `fix-agda-whitespace`.
+This can be installed by entering the
+    folder of your Agda installation (i.e. the version obtained by
+    following the instructions in the section above) and running the
+    commands

     ```
-    make build-fix-agda-whitespace
+    cd src/fix-agda-whitespace
+    cabal install
     ```

 ### Upload your changes